 Through a generous grant from the Lilly Endowment, Inc., Westminster Seminary California launched the Center for Pastoral Refreshment (CPR) for Korean-American pastors in the summer of 2003.
-The program is designed to refresh pastors mentally, spiritually, and physically, so that they can return to their churches re-energized As one of the nation's fastest growing and better equipped to lead with vision, enthusiasm, and renewed passion.
+The program is designed to refresh pastors mentally, spiritually, and physically, so that they can return to their churches re-energized and better equipped to lead with vision, enthusiasm, and renewed passion.